 Some info for fellow sailors – Rabat

 If you are planning to leave the boat somewhere in Morocco to explore the country by car or train, Rabat is the place to go.
-The inexpensive marina (we only pay about €10 incl. everything for our 13,80 monohull) is super calm and safe (the heavily guarded marina is inside the Bouregreg river on the Sale side) and being the capital it’s excellently connected by trains and roads.
+The inexpensive marina (we only payed about €10 incl. everything for our 13,80 monohull) is super calm and safe (the heavily guarded marina is inside the Bouregreg river on the Sale side) and being the capital it’s excellently connected by trains and roads.

 Drones are prohibited in Morocco, you will have to declare them and they will be taken away during your stay.
+Better don’t try to fool the officials, upon arrival all boats get visited and searched by costums (sometimes even bringing their dog).
+Not specifically for drones, of course, but they wouldn’t be amused to find one, I’m quite certain.

 Internet is really inexpensive in Morocco, we purchased 10 GB data with Orange (go to Loubna’s shop in Sale’s main street and say hi from the PONYO crew!) for our little router.
 It only cost us 100 Dirham (less than 10€) plus 30 Dirham connecting fee.
 Don’t forget to bring your passport.